-- (ii) Delay Tactics: 9 out of 81 of respondents.
-Examples: Instances of counsel advancing client or personal health concerns, when they were in fact perfectly healthy, or of counsel failing to truthfully represent the client's availability for hearings appearances, were recurrent in the survey. - (iii) Creating Conflicts: 7 out of 81 of respondents.
-Example: several respondents reported instances of changing counsel during the arbitration process to create a conflict with an arbitrator.
-Another reported a motion to disqualify opposing counsel right at the outset of the evidentiary hearing for alleged conflict of interest. - (iv) Frivolous challenges of the arbitrators: 8 out of 81 respondents.
+- (iii) Creating Conflicts: 7 out of 81 of respondents.
+Examples: Several respondents reported instances of changing counsel during the arbitration process to create a conflict with an arbitrator.
+Another reported a motion to disqualify opposing counsel right at the outset of the evidentiary hearing for alleged conflict of interest. - (iv) Frivolous Challenges of the Arbitrators: 8 out of 81 of respondents.
 Examples: Respondents reported frivolous challenges to arbitrators such as on the ground that the arbitrator and one of the counsel attended a class together 25 years ago, or because the arbitrator and the opposing counsel share a bar association professional affiliation.
-Others reported that after having sent abusive and inflammatory communications to the arbitrator or after having challenged the arbitrator counsel then challenged the arbitrator for bias. - (v) Last-Minute Surprise: 18 out of 81 of respondents.
+Others reported that, after having sent abusive and inflammatory communications to the arbitrator or after having challenged the arbitrator, counsel then challenged the arbitrator for bias. - (v) Last-Minute Surprise: 18 out of 81 of respondents.
 Examples: A significant number of practitioners who answered the survey recalled some form of last-minute surprise.
-Introduction of important arguments or affidavits for the first time on the eve of the hearing, or during the hearing or in reply (or post-hearing) submissions, ignoring pre-hearing deadlines for producing documents or witnesses and just showing up at the hearing with the evidence or a witness without any notice, last minute changes of claim, production of documents long sought on the eve of the hearing and the like were tactics frequently reported to destabilize the opposing counsel. - (vi) Anti-arbitration injunction and other approaches to courts: 12 out of 81 of respondents.
-Examples: Respondents reported filings of frivolous antiarbitration injunctions, the initiation of criminal proceedings against party officers or counsel; litigation leading to fines imposed on the lawyers for the other side if they appeared at the hearing and a fraudulent insolvency filing. - (vii) Ex-parte communications: 5 out of 81 of respondents.
+Introduction of important arguments or affidavits for the first time on the eve of the hearing, or during the hearing or in reply (or post-hearing) submissions; ignoring pre-hearing deadlines for producing documents or witnesses and just showing up at the hearing with the evidence or a witness without any notice; last minute changes of claim; production of documents long sought on the eve of the hearing and the like were tactics frequently reported to destabilize the opposing counsel. - (vi) Anti-arbitration Injunction and other Approaches to Courts: 12 out of 81 of respondents.
+Examples: Respondents reported filings of frivolous anti-arbitration injunctions; the initiation of criminal proceedings against party officers or counsel; litigation leading to fines imposed on the lawyers for the other side if they appeared at the hearing and a fraudulent insolvency filing. - (vii) Ex-parte Communications: 5 out of 81 of respondents.
 Example: A party had secured an anti-arbitration injunction.
 The party then sent a letter (ex parte) directly to the arbitrator appointed by the opposing party, instructing him not to proceed with the arbitration or he would face contempt proceedings before domestic courts.
 Other ex parte communications with the arbitrators were reported. - (viii) Witness Tampering: 7 out of 81 of respondents.
-Examples: the respondent party threatened a third party witness that "he would never work again" if he came to testify in favor of the claimant.
+Examples: The respondent party threatened a third-party witness that "he would never work again" if he came to testify in favor of the claimant.
 Another practitioner was involved in a case delayed for two years because opposing counsel was successful in scaring successive experts appointed in the case, filing different petitions against them before their professional body.